SteamDatabase/FileDetectionRuleSets/CONTRIBUTING.md

 If the rule is written correctly, it should NOT match any of these filenames.

+Notice the `fna_dll` where there is a `_` in place of `.` to make sure the dot was escaped correctly in the regex.

 New contributions should make sure they also provide tests and have run those tests themselves, and should be careful about introducing lots of false positives or negatives.
 Ideally, you want to look for the most unique looking file that is common to most or all games of a particular engine/technology, that is very unlikely to occur for other apps.

 Also note that we are not particularly interested in maintaining rules for engines that only like 3 people have ever used.

 ## Tests

-If you have PHP installed locally, you can run the tests from the root directory by typing `php tests/Test.php` and `php tests/Test2Pass.php`
+If you have PHP installed locally, you can run the tests from the root directory by typing `php tests/Test.php`.

 If you also have NodeJS installed locally, you can run `php tests/GenerateTestStrings.php`, and it will try to generate test strings that match would match your regex.
 If you do, make sure to review the test file,